On $O(n)$ Algorithms for Projection onto the Top-$k$-sum Sublevel Set: Abstract

 \section{Abstract}

 The \emph{top-$k$-sum} operator computes the sum of the largest $k$ components of a given vector.
-The Euclidean projection onto the top-$k$-sum constraint serves as a crucial subroutine in iterative methods to solve composite superquantile optimization problems.
+The Euclidean projection onto the top-$k$-sum sublevel set serves as a crucial subroutine in iterative methods to solve composite superquantile optimization problems.
 In this paper, we introduce a solver that implements two finite-termination algorithms to compute this projection.
-Both algorithms have complexity $O(n)$ when applied to a sorted $n$-dimensional input vector, where the absorbed constant is \emph{independent of $k$}.
-This stands in contrast to the existing grid-search-inspired method that has $O(k(n-k))$ complexity.
-The improvement is significant when $k$ is linearly dependent on $n$, which is frequently encountered in practical superquantile optimization applications.
-In instances where the input vector is unsorted, an additional cost is incurred to (partially) sort the vector.
+Both algorithms have \refthree{$O(n)$ complexity of floating point operations} when applied to a sorted $n$-dimensional input vector, where the absorbed constant is \emph{independent of $k$}.
+This stands in contrast to an existing grid-search-inspired method that has $O(k(n-k))$ complexity, a partition-based method with $O(\blue{n}+D\log D)$ complexity, where $D\leq n$ is the number of distinct elements in the input vector, and a semismooth Newon method with a finite termination property but unspecified floating point complexity.
+The improvement of our methods over the first method is significant when $k$ is linearly dependent on $n$, which is frequently encountered in practical superquantile optimization applications.
+In instances where the input vector is unsorted, an additional cost is incurred to (partially) sort the vector, whereas a full sort of the input vector seems unavoidable for the other two methods.
 To reduce this cost, we further derive a rigorous procedure that leverages approximate sorting to compute the projection, which is particularly useful when solving a sequence of similar projection problems.
-Numerical results show that our methods solve problems of scale $n=10^7$ and $k=10^4$ within $0.05$ seconds, whereas the existing grid-search-based method and the Gurobi QP solver can take minutes to hours.
+Numerical results show that our methods solve problems of scale $n=10^7$ and $k=10^4$ within $0.05$ seconds, whereas the most competitive alternative, \reftwo{the semismooth Newton-based method, takes about $1$ second.} The existing grid-search method and Gurobi's QP solver can take from minutes to hours.

 {\bf{Keywords}:} projection, top-$k$-sum, superquantile, $Z$-matrix